powervs-ibm/terraform-provider-ibm/website/docs/r/pi_volume_bulk.html.markdown

 # ibm_pi_volume_bulk

 Create, update, or delete a volume to attach it to a Power Systems Virtual Server instance.
-For more information, about managing volume, see [cloning a volume](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-volume-snapshot-clone#cloning-volume).
+For more information, about managing volume, see [cloning a volume](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-snapshots-cloning).

 ## Example usage

-The following example creates a 20 GB volume.
+The following example creates 3 20 GB volumes.

 ```terraform
 resource "ibm_pi_volume_bulk" "testacc_volume"{